GitHub23211/Simple-Jobs-Board/frontend/README.md

     * Made sure to only populate the routes object and call the route() function from router.js once modelUpdated event is fully complete.
 * Created a Handlebars template to correctly display the first 10 jobs.
     * Created a custom Handlebars helper (jobEach()) that has a similar implementation to the #each helper but stops after 10 iterations.
-* Modified Handlebars template to include a hpyerlink tag for each job title that is uniquely identified by their job id.
+* Modified Handlebars template to include a hyperlink tag for each job title that is uniquely identified by their job id.
 * Created a basic individual jobs view and company view functions.
 Does not display all required information yet.
 * Updated the data variable in model to hold arrays for both jobs and companies.
 These arrays are then accessed by the jobView and companyView functions respectively.
 * Refactored view.js again to be a bit neater and less repetitive.